uxlfoundation/oneAPI-spec/roadmap.rst

   - Add first version for sections on programming model, algorithmics
   - Extend numeric tables and data structure sections

+- oneTBB

+  - Rework sections for algorithms, flow graph, thread local storage

+- oneVPL

+  - 95% content

 - oneMKL

+  - All domains complete
   - Draft suitable for review so we can distribute to reviewers before ISC (6/28/2020).

-- oneTBB

-  - Rework sections for algorithms, flow graph, thread local storage

 0.9.0
 -----